Qatar Open quarter-finals: all games played on Thursday in Doha with Alcaraz, Rublev, Medvedev...

 Carlos Alcaraz is among those, after defeating Italian Luca Nardi, 6-1, 4-6, 6-3 ("in the second set, he started to play like the World No. 1", said Alcaraz, who recently won).
 But don't expect to see Novak Djokovic, who fell to Matteo Berrettini.

-At the time of writing, Berrettini is still playing against Tallon Griekspoor for the final QF spot, with each one claiming one set in tiebreak.
+The last one to get the ticket was Berrettini himself, late on Wednesday evening, in an intense game against Tallon Griekspoor for the final QF spot, with each one claiming one set in tiebreak.
+Berrettini ended up getting the final set: 7-6(4) 6-7(6) 6-4

 Thursday should be an interesting day for tennis fans, with games throughout the whole day: